-When Block on No PTR Records is set to Yes, and a a sending domain does not have a PTR record, the mail server is blocked and the mail is not delivered to the user.
+When Block on No PTR Records is set to Yes, and a sending domain does not have a PTR record, the mail server is blocked and the mail is not delivered to the user.
 When set to No, there is no query for any senders.

 Configure on the Inbound Settings > Sender Authentication page.

 For inbound email, organizations can define their own allowed sender domains, users, or email addresses for sender authentication using the Inbound Settings > Sender Policies page.
-However, the safest way to indicate valid senders on the Barracuda Email Security Service is to exempt the IP addresses of trusted email servers from being scanned on the Inbound Settings > IP Address Policies page, then blocklist (block) their domain names on the Inbound Settings > Sender Policies page to prevent domain name spoofing.
+However, the safest way to indicate valid senders on the Barracuda Email Security Service is to exempt the IP addresses of trusted email servers from being scanned on the Inbound Settings > IP Address Policies page, then block their domain names on the Inbound Settings > Sender Policies page to prevent domain name spoofing.